population-research/uganda-covid/response/wber_response.md

 survey date?
 What do we think of that as measure of local covid exposure?

-    **Response:** It is certainly possible that there are systematic differences in local Covid exposure, but, unfortunately, we have been unable to identify any data sources that could address regional differences in Covid exposure.
+    **Response:** It is certainly possible that there are systematic differences in local COVID-19 exposure, but, unfortunately, we have been unable to identify any data sources that could address regional differences in COVID-19 exposure.

-    As discussed above, we now include an analysis of the regional variation in food insecurity and discuss the role of potential differences in Covid cases across regions.
+    As discussed above, we now include an analysis of the regional variation in food insecurity and discuss the role of potential differences in COVID-19 cases across regions.
     Furthermore, we also examine regional lockdown behavior through the regional Google Mobility data on visits to retail and recreation locations.
     See also our responses below to the last two suggestions from Referee 2.